Complex variational autoencoders admit K\"ahler structure: Our work: complex decoder geometry

-The primary goal of this section is that we will show there exists a Kähler potential that induces a Hermitian metric similarly to the true Fisher information metric.
+The primary goal of this section is that we will show there exists a Kähler potential that induces a Hermitian metric that depends on the true Fisher information metric.
 In particular, our method is more justified theoretically rather than simply "replacing" terms in \ref{eqn:fisher_complex_metric}, since if we swap terms for things more computable, it will not necessarily hold that Kähler geometry exists.
-Thus, this section will attempt to justify we can approximate the Hermitian metric of \ref{eqn:fisher_complex_metric} with something that is valid as a metric that is simultaneously more computable under assumptions.
+Thus, this section will attempt to justify we can replace the Hermitian metric of \ref{eqn:fisher_complex_metric} with something that is valid as a metric that is simultaneously more computable under assumptions.

 We provide some motivation for this section.
 We begin by sampling a collection in the latent space.
 We refer to this as the previous samples.
 In this section, we anticipate a sampled point $z$ is sufficiently "close" to a previously sampled mean, i.e. the previous sample is sufficiently dense.
 Under this assumption, we operate so that covariance is estimated sufficiently well under this density.
 Moreover, the metric we provide will be an expected value analog in the previous section, more or less.
-We will argue, under this density of points and due to exponential convergence properties, the weights of our expected value will be arranged in such a way that the weight of the "close" points to the newly sampled point is significantly larger than those of previously sampled points far away.
-Thus our expectation will coincide with the terms in the previous section.
-Moreover, with all of this in mind, we still maintain validity of the metric.
-Thus, we have sound justification for approximately the metric of the previous section while maintaining efficiency.
+We will argue, under this density of points and due to exponential convergence properties, the weights of our expected value will be arranged in such a way that the weight of the "distant" points to the newly sampled point is significantly larger than those of previously sampled points far away.
+Thus our expectation will coincide with the derivation in Appendix \ref{app:appendix_a}, and has dependence on the Fisher metric.
+Moreover, we still maintain validity of the metric.